Nhorning/NM_Analysis/README.md

-# Capstone Project 1 - Milestone
+# Capstone Project 1 - Nepal Monitor Predictive Analysis

 ## Client
 The Nepal Monitor Project (NMP) comprehensively maps human rights and violence data across Nepal using the vast majority of national news sources.
 The embedded Peace Monitoring Project sends local sources in from 28 districts to have all incidents of violence systematically mapped, with the goal of improving understanding of violence in Nepal to better respond to it and promote peace.
 Analysis from the project is distributed to its subscribers, including local human rights defenders, national monitoring bodies, and the international community on a [regular basis](https://www.nepalmonitor.org/blog/).